MateuszGozdzik/Main_App/README.md

 # Todo:
-1. Add Users tab
-2. Maybe Friends
+- Maybe Friends
-3. User can be public or private,
+- User can be public or private,
-4. Chat with user
+- Chat with user
-5. optionals emails about messages
+- Optionals emails about messages